Retirement Planning7 min read

-What Does Retirement Actually Cost in Canada?
-(2026 Benchmarks)
+What Retirement Actually Costs in Canada (2026)

 Fortunately, Statistics Canada tracks what Canadian households actually spend.
 Here's what the data shows, what it could mean for your plan, and how to start figuring out your own number.